What if I could improve my response rate by offering a survey incentive?

 How to Increase Survey Response Rate?

-Before we go into the different types of incentives, hopefully, you’ve tested survey experiences without the use of incentives.
+Hopefully, you’ve tested survey experiences without the use of incentives.

 In fact, certain factors on their own can do a great deal in convincing people to complete a survey.